 From the end of the via ferrata you follow the white-red signs that go slightly uphill.
 Then turn left downhill.
 At the crossroads, keep to the left going down the Via Crucis until you reach a paved road.
 We turn left into via Madonna delle Grazie and then left again into via Cappella Grande.
 You reach the church and after crossing the square we will be near the soccer field where you parked (30 'from the end of the ferrata - 1h 45' total).

 The Gianni Succetti Ferrata is an itinerary that does not present technical difficulties.
 The brackets present guide the hike without leaving room for climbing (which would be very difficult given the type of rock).
 The climb can be a good baptism for a novice who has experience in the mountains and wants to try their hand at via ferrata.
 Exposure is present but the frames and the excellent rope give ample safety in the progression.

 The Gianni Succetti Ferrata is often combined with the neighbor Via Ferrata Biasini.
-If you want to continue with other via ferratas in the area, you could take the Via Ferrata of the Morcate Gallery (in the direction of Lecco), the Ferrata of the Centenary CAO Como at Monte Grona or the Via Ferrata Picasass.
+If you want to continue with other via ferratas in the area, you could take the Via Ferrata of the Morcate Tunnel (in the direction of Lecco), the Ferrata of the Centenary CAO Como at Monte Grona or the Via Ferrata Picasass.